hellodavie/mppd/readme.md

 # MIPS Prettifier Preprocessor and Documenter

 An opinionated, but flexible, formatter and preprocessor for MIPS Assembly.
+Enforces style based on [BetterAssembly](https://wiki.jashankj.space/Scribblings/BetterAssembly/), which is the recommended style guide for COMP1521.

 ## tl;dr
 Using all available features,